 Day 5 – We send you money via Intuit or Chase.
 This system costs 50 cents a transaction and is the only way we pay you.

 Day 10 – Money will appear in your account.

 How do you screen tenants?

-We use an online application that collects the essentials of a tenant.
-We then use a proprietary method of sniffing out problem tenants.
+Our initial screen filters out the crazies (people without a job, eviction record, people who don’t make sense).
+We have an online application that collects the essentials of a tenant.
 If a tenant is weak, then we may require higher deposits or higher rents with your permission.
 There are specific flags that he looks for which comes from his 20 years of experience managing tenants.
 Since we are on the hook to deal with them, it is in our best interest to get you a good one.
 Our income and reputation suffers if we get you a bad one so we are focused on getting you a good one!

 How long does it take you to get a tenant?